Paul Jordan (motorcyclist)

 Paul Jordan (born 7 June 1991) is a Grand Prix motorcycle racer from Northern Ireland.

-Jordan is a regular Isle of Man TT competitor since 2017.
+Jordan has been a regular Isle of Man TT competitor since 2017.
 He achieved his first TT podium in 2022, with a third place in the Supertwin race on a 650 cc Kawasaki.
-In 2025 he then went on to win the Classic TT Historic Junior race, finishing 1st.
+In 2025, he went on to win the Classic TT Historic Junior race, finishing 1st.